afgaron/rg-contours/README.md

 {'bending': {'morphology': 'triple',
 ```

 The morphology of the source is based on the number of peaks in the radio emission: double sources have two peaks and triple sources have three.
-The bending algorithm can only take these two options as input right now.
+The bending algorithm can only process these two morphologies.

 ```
              'using_contour': {'asymmetry': 1.091938058857924,